 His chest squeezed, and he frowned at the strength of it.

 Damn it.
 He was in such a big fucking mess.

 ***End of Chapter One***

-Links to Google Play and other stores will be available on release day.
+The store link to Google Play will be available very soon.